AcumenNations/Best_Seller_Story_Teller/master_story.md

 well.
 But the Discordant have awakened.
 We have little time to prepare."
 Lysandra stared at the water where the shadow had vanished.
 "Then let's not waste it.
 Show me how to strengthen the seals."
 Seraphel nodded.
-"We will need allies—both here and on the surface.
+"We will need allies both here and on the surface.
 The Choir cannot face this alone."
 As the sun set above the waves, casting golden light through the Bridge's spiral, Lysandra felt the weight of her role settle upon her shoulders.
 The city pulsed with renewed life, but darkness loomed beyond the edge of the light.
 The gears